- Being Prepared for All Types of Weather

 Camping is an excellent method to get out of the city and see nature in its purest form.

-But what if you encounter unexpected inclement weather?
+But what if you encounter unexpected inclement weather on a camping trip?
 Or maybe your car broke down on the side of an unfamiliar road in March without any cell service!
+Whatever the case, you need to be prepared for wet weather whenever you’re outdoors.

-That’s why camping enthusiasts must always be prepared for anything that might happen during their adventure, especially since there are unpredictable storms when going outside in spring or fall time.
+That’s why camping enthusiasts must always be prepared for anything that might happen during their adventure.
+This is especially true when there are unpredictable storms in spring or fall time.

 Whether it’s blowing, raining, or even thundering, your tent needs to be waterproofed so that you stay dry and comfortable during your escape from the rat race.